 -supporting local businesses and services

--practicing environmentally-friendly studio methods
+-practicing eco-friendly studio methods

 When I was still a student at the California College of the Arts, I learned from visiting artist Gabriel Craig that gold mining and the sourcing of precious gemstones such as diamonds can create ethical dilemmas for metalsmiths and consumers.

 Something as small as a 18-karat gold wedding band can leave behind 20 tons of ore and waste rock.
 Gold mining also kickstarts chemical reactions, which result in acids or toxic chemicals that seep into the groundwater.
-Diamond mining, on the other hand, is less destructive than gold mining is but can lead to violent conflict and forced child labor.
+Diamond mining, on the other hand, is less destructive than gold mining is but can lead to violent conflict and forced labor.

 Did you know that cultivated diamonds are more perfect than mined diamonds are?
 Mined diamonds always have flaws, such as small inclusions, but a cultivated diamond can literally be perfect.